-amphibian, an animal that can live on land and in water (amphibians)shed, to drop, cast off, or separate from something transformation, changing appearance
+amphibian, n. an animal that can live on land and in water (amphibians)

+shed, v. to drop, cast off, or separate from something

+transformation, n. changing appearance

-Vocabulary Charts for "Amphibians: From Water to Land"
+Vocabulary Chart for "Amphibians: From Water to Land"

 Туре Tier 3 Domain-Specific Words Tier 2 General Academic Words

 Vocabulary amphibian shed transformation

+Spanish Cognates anfibio transformación

-Multiple-Meaning Core Vocabulary Words shed
+Multiple-Meaning shed

 Sayings and Phrases

 - Common Bond: Have students take out Activity Page 6.1 and provide time for students to complete. - Tell students that in today's Read-Aloud, they will learn more about another group of animals: amphibians.
-Explain to students that the word amphibian means "living two lives" or "living in two worlds."
-Ask students to predict what they think this means as it pertains to the amphibians animal group. - Explain to students that one way to understand the text is to think about the connections to the text.
+Explain to students that the word amphibian means "living two lives" or "living in two worlds." - Think-Pair-Share: Ask students to predict what they think "living two lives" or "living in two worlds" means as it pertains to the amphibians animal group.
+Remind students to signal when both partners have contributed to the conversation.
+As students conclude their conversations, ask them to share one prediction their partner shared with them, noting key words or ideas on a whiteboard or chart paper. - " live in two places at the same time, live in water and on land, born in water and live on land - Explain that one way to understand the text is to think about the connections to the text.
 Readers are always thinking: How does this event connect to the next event?
 Or what are the steps in this text?
-Authors share information in a few different formats - Project or display the Text Structures chart (DP.U2.L6.1).
+Authors share information in a few different formats.

+- Project or display the Text Structures chart (Visual Support 6.1).
 Read aloud the various text structures listed. - Explain that during today's lesson the focus will be on sequence. - "As you listen today, keep an ear out for the Clue Words from the chart.
 When you hear one of the sequencing key words, raise your hand." - Have students turn to Activity Page 6.2 for whole group completion during the Read-Aloud.